-“How would you like to meet a former major league ballplayer?” my great Uncle Herman asked me one morning in July, 1967, when I was visiting him in his hometown of Saranac Lake, New York.
+“How would you like to meet a former major league ballplayer?” my great Uncle Herman asked me one morning in July 1967, when I was visiting him in his hometown of Saranac Lake, New York,

-When I informed him that my name was Shaun Kelly, Mr. Doyle began to giggle.
+When I informed him that my name was Shaun Kelly, Mr. Doyle began to chuckle.
 “We have more in common than I thought!”
-His laughter brought on a cough, a rasping shrill sound that echoed off the porch and caused the spidery hanging plant that hung between us to quiver.
+His cackle brought on a cough, a rasping shrill sound that echoed off the porch and caused the spidery hanging plant that hung between us to quiver.
 “Excuse me, Shaun; my cough sometimes sounds like one of the old Pennsy trains we’d take to play the Cardinals in St. Louis.
 Yep, you can hear it for miles!”

-On the drive over to Mr. Doyle’s house, Uncle Hermie had explained to me in his quaint, long-about way, how Larry Doyle, a native of the Midwest, had ended up residing in the clutches of the Adirondack Mountains for quarter of a century.
+On the drive over to Mr. Doyle’s house, Uncle Hermie had explained to me in his quaint, long-about way, how Larry Doyle, a native of the Midwest, had ended up residing in the clutches of the Adirondack Mountains for a quarter of a century.
 The old Giants’ captain had been the legendary Christy Mathewson’s longtime roommate and had loved “Matty” like a brother.
-During heroic service to his country in The Great War, “Mathewson, baseball’s first genuine superstar, had contracted tuberculosis in 1918 after being gassed in a trench attack in France.
-Matty had come to Saranac Lake after the war to recover at the internationally renowned Trudeau Sanitarium, which had been opened in 1884 as a long term-care hospital for tuberculosis patients.
+During heroic service to his country in The Great War, Mathewson, baseball’s first genuine superstar, had contracted tuberculosis in 1918 after being gassed in a trench attack in France.
+Thus, Matty had come to Saranac Lake after the war to recover at the internationally renowned Trudeau Sanitarium, which had been opened in 1884 as a long-term-care hospital for tuberculosis patients.

-Over the next thirty minutes, Mr. Doyle reminisced about his playing days, rocking back and forth in his chair as I listened intently.
+Over the next 30 minutes, Mr. Doyle reminisced about his playing days, rocking back and forth in his chair as I listened intently.
 His eyes twinkled when he recalled that…“if you hit the ball high up in the air towards centerfield at the Polo Grounds, it was most assuredly an out.
 That darn fence out there was at the 483-foot mark – and this was in the dead ball era!
 Let’s say that I learned to go pull the ball down the rightfield line or go with the pitch to left.”

 Because Larry Doyle knew that I was a passionate Red Sox fan, he recollected his experiences playing in the 1912 World Series, which Boston won on two errors by the Giants Fred Snodgrass and Fred Merkle at the newly constructed Fenway Park.
 “That was the hardest loss any of us ever experienced,” he recalled, “but you move on.
 You have to in life.”
-He then added with a laugh, “Wouldn’t you know that when I retired from the Giants in 1920, they proceeded to win the next two World Series!
+He then added with a laugh, “Wouldn’t you know that when I retired from the Giants in 1920, they proceeded to win the next two World Series.
 I guess that says something about me!”

 After a spell, Mr. Doyle said he wanted to stretch a bit, but before we began a short walk together, he scurried inside his dwelling and brought out a threadbare baseball mitt with him.
-He then steered us out back to an expansive lawn that was shared with a gaggle of other neighbors, each of whom checked on him daily.
+He then steered us out back to an expansive lawn that was shared with a gaggle of other neighbors, each of whom checked on him with regularity.
 In the golden sunshine of Northern New York, with the indigo waters of Saranac shimmering in the background, Mr. Doyle then patted me on the back.
 “I’m glad to see that you brought your baseball glove with you, Shaun, because I think I have one more game of catch in me, and I want it to be with you.”

-He smiled at me and then pointed to a patch of grass about sixty feet from where he was standing.
+He smiled at me and then pointed to a patch of grass about 60 feet from where he was standing.
 I walked slowly to the designated spot, turned around, and noticed that he had placed his own ancient glove on his left hand.
 “Okay, Son, fire away!
-I might be old, but I still have a little left!” he said reassuringly.
+I might be old, but I still have a little bit left!” he said reassuringly.

 When I commenced throwing an official Little League baseball to him that I had brought with me, he laughed heartily, “Well, it’s good to see that you’re a southpaw like the old Bambino!”